evolutional/Chamois/README.md

 Supported Test Frameworks
 ---

-At this time, only Microsoft's C++ Unit Test Framework is supported.
+Currently Microsoft's C++ Unit Test Framework and Google Test is supported.
 Adding additional frameworks, such as the Boost Test Library is a future goal for this project.

 BDD